arv100kri/Cognitive-Services/Content/en-us/KES/evaluateMethod.md

 attributes | Text string | Comma delimited list of attributes to include in response. count	   | Number (default=10) | Maximum number of results to return. offset     | Number (default=0) | Index of the first result to return. orderby |	Text string | Name of attribute used to sort the results, followed by optional sort order (default=asc): "*attrname*[:(asc&#124;desc)]".
-If not specified, the results are returned by decreasing log probability. timeout  | Number (default=1000) | Timeout in milliseconds.
+If not specified, the results are returned by decreasing natural log probability. timeout  | Number (default=1000) | Timeout in milliseconds.
 Only results computed before the timeout has elapsed are returned.

 Using the *count* and *offset* parameters, a large number of results may be obtained incrementally over multiple requests.